Announcements - FIRST SEE THIS!

 Thank you for choosing this course!
 Welcome!
 Let's make it a memorable experience.

-Please familiarise yourself with the contents of this page to ensure a smooth start.
+Please familiarize yourself with the contents of this page to ensure a smooth start.

 To greatness and beyond!